 We all have a responsibility to recognise poor practice and abuse.
 If you have a concern or need advice, don’t hesitate to contact our Club Welfare Officer, Cath Dockley email@example.com or 07738 022212.

-We have a Safeguarding page for juniors if they have a safeguarding problem or concern.
+We have a Safeguarding page to assist our juniors if they have a safeguarding concern.

 We were awarded England Hockey’s Clubmark accreditation in Jan 2017.
 This demonstrates that we are a well organised Club that provides the right environment for all members to train and enjoy playing our sport.